tandasat/WinIoCtlDecoder/README.md

 Note
 -----------------
 - WinIoCtlDecoder.py is a plugin for IDA Pro.
-- WinIoCtlDecoder.plw is a plugin for Hex-rays Decompiler.
+- WinIoCtlDecoder.plw is a plugin for Hex-rays x86 Decompiler.
+- WinIoCtlDecoder.p64 is a plugin for Hex-rays x64 Decompiler.

 Supported Platforms
 -----------------